-The oldest citizen in Dauphin turns out for his chest X-ray examination.
-Mr. J. Poole was 101 years old when this photograph was taken in July, 1955.
-In recent years, the proportion of older persons has increased among those diagnosed for the first time as having tuberculosis.
+citizen in Dauphin turns out for his chest X-ray examination.
+Mr. J. Poole was 101 years his photograph was taken in July, 1955.
+In recent years, the proportion of older persons has umong those diagnosed for the first time as having tuberculosis.